• Skip to primary navigation

 Navigate A Maze in Corn in St. Adolphe

 One of our favourite things to do in Manitoba, A Maze in Corn in St. Adolphe has a massive corn maze to navigate every autumn.
-Also check out the petting zoo, the “haunted forest”, the sunflower fields, or take a hay ride.
+Also check out the petting zoo, the “haunted forest”, and the sunflower fields, or take a hay ride.
 It’s the perfect place to celebrate fall.

 Enjoy the Beach at St. Malo